Interval Rearrangement Ensembles: Induction for IREs

-The formulas for $\xect'$ and $\vect'$ above are linear indeed.
-Due to the second part of Proposition~\ref{prop:steps_bijective_on_schemes} and in view of Propositions~\ref{prop:X_dimension} and~\ref{prop:V_dimension}, the spaces of allowed endpoints $X_\sigma$ and $X_{\sigma'}$ have the same dimension, as do the spaces of allowed lengths $V_\sigma$ and $V_{\sigma'}$.
-Therefore it is enough to show that the induction step maps $X_\sigma$ onto $X_{\sigma'}$ and $V_\sigma$ onto $V_{\sigma'}$ (i.e., that it is a surjection).
+The formulas presented above for $\xect'$ and $\vect'$ are linear indeed.
+The second part of Proposition~\ref{prop:steps_bijective_on_schemes}, in view of Propositions~\ref{prop:X_dimension} and~\ref{prop:V_dimension}, implies that the spaces of allowed endpoints $X_\sigma$ and $X_{\sigma'}$ have the same dimension; the same claim is true for the spaces of allowed lengths $V_\sigma$ and $V_{\sigma'}.$ Hence, it is enough to prove that the induction step maps $X_\sigma$ onto $X_{\sigma'}$ and $V_\sigma$ onto $V_{\sigma'}$ surjectively.